iterorganization/YAFLT/test/README.md

 constant).
 Of course the resolution of the input data affects the accuracy, nonetheless, the method itself should have some control over it.

+Additionally there are two tests that contain the implementation of theRKF 4(5) method and seeing if it is suitable for tracing fieldlines.

  - test_stability.cpp
+ - test_rkf45_method.cpp
+ - test_rkf45_method_stability.cpp

 ## Creation and deletion of objects